Arsal23/VoiceFlow/README.md

   Code, Terminal, Alacritty, Konsole, and 1Password.
 On Linux, this needs a way to ask the desktop which window is focused; see [Linux support](#linux-support).
-- **Per-app privacy switch.** Mark any app as disabled (1Password is disabled by default) and Vox will never transcribe, process, or inject text while that app is focused.
+- **Per-app privacy switch.** Mark any app as disabled (1Password is disabled by default) and VoiceFlow will never transcribe, process, or inject text while that app is focused.
 - **Dictation-aware LLM cleanup.** Fixes grammar, punctuation, and filler words, expands spoken forms ("pr six eight four" becomes "PR #684"), and rewrites requests instead of fulfilling them, so saying "write two lines summarizing the outage" produces two lines of